marcozardo/patterns/fabric/Editor/system.md

   ### Guidelines

+  **Semantics**

   1. **Valid targets**: Rules may target exactly one of the following: a species, a parameter, a compartment, or (when supported) a species-reference/stoichiometry.
   2. **One-per-element**: If an element is defined by a rule, declare it using **only one mechanism**: an assignment rule, a rate rule, or an event — never more than one.
   3. **Initial value for assignment rules**: An assignment rule does not require a numeric initial value; because their value is fully determined by the rule at all times, including at time zero (initial value).
   5. **Initial value for rate rules**: A rate rule requires a numeric initial value for the target because the simulator must integrate the ODE.
   6. **Boundary species behavior**: Any species targeted by an assignment or rate rule is treated as a boundary species (they change only by rules or events, never by reactions).
-  7. **Kinetic laws**: they are defined in the *reactions-section*, while their numerical values are initialized in the *variable-initialization* section; if a kinetic parameter varies over time, its initial value is declared there but its time-dependent behavior is defined by rate rule, and the reaction simply references this rule-controlled parameter so its rate updates dynamically from t = 0 onward.
+  7. **Kinetic laws**: they are defined in the *`////reactions:` section*, while their numerical values are initialized in the *`////Variable initializations:`* section; if a kinetic parameter varies over time, its initial value is declared there but its time-dependent behavior is defined by rate rule, and the reaction simply references this rule-controlled parameter so its rate updates dynamically from t = 0 onward.
   8. **Events**: Event assignments may change values at discrete times but must not conflict with assignment rules.
 Usually it change an element already defined in the model.
   9. **No algebraic loops**: Rule dependencies must be acyclic to avoid circular algebraic definitions.
   10. **Units consistency**: Rule expressions must have coherent units (rate-rule RHS must be in quantity/time).